 - 1 large egg, separated

-- 1 strip (2 inches) orange zest
+- 1 2-inch strip orange peel

-Once the cookies are cooled, spoon a small amount of filling into the indentation.
+- Once the cookies are cooled, spoon a small amount of filling into the indentation.

 - In a small saucepan, add cranberries, water, sugar, and orange peel.
 Bring to a boil over medium-heat.
 Reduce the heat and simmer, while gently mashing cranberries until they’re thick and “jam-like,” 5-6 minutes.